- Employee benefits for small businesses in Canada typically range from $80 to $350 per employee per month, depending on the type of coverage offered

 However, there are cost-effective options available for small businesses, where group insurance plans can be customized to fit tighter budgets, costing as little as 1% to 5% of payroll.
 This flexibility allows small employers to provide valuable benefits without overwhelming their financial resources.

-How much do employee benefits cost per employee in Canada?
+How much does health insurance cost for a small business per employee in Canada?

 On average, the cost of employee benefits in Canada can range between $80-$200 per month per employee for a very basic plan, $100-$250 per employee for a standard plan, and $150-$350 for an enhanced pla.
 These are indicative costs only and they will change based on the coverage a small business chooses and the plan details.